 A divorce is never a small thing.
 Whether you’ve been together for six months or twenty years, it’s a big step, especially considering that you’ve taken the step to commit yourself in marriage.
-But what do you do after a divorce?
+But now are you asking yourself, “What do I do after a divorce?”

 Is it a good thing?
 Or is it bad?
 Only you know the answer to that question.